“… this book will inspire you to view all people through the lens of empathy and compassion …”

 In-depth stories of trauma, survival and growth guides readers through the experiences of these men, and the efforts made to preserve their own dignity in the face of adversity.

-The release of this book has been postponed till early 2013 due to serious recent developments that have caused us to expand the scope of the book.
+The release of this book has been postponed till late 2013.
 Be patient with us!
 But, in the meantime, purchase and read the prequel to this book — it will make the sequel an even better read as you will have the background stories to prepare for the “where are they now” portion of the book.
 Purchase the prequel, The Darkest Hour: Stories and Interviews from Death Row here.

 Sign up for The Darkest Hour newsletter and be the first know when this book is released!